-On May 11, 2012, subsequent to the current quarter, the Company announced that it intends to complete a nonbrokered private placement of up to 5,000,000 units (the "Unit") at a price of \$0.10 per Unit for gross proceeds of up to \$500,000 (the "Offering").
+During the current nine month period ended September 30, 2012, the Company closed a non-brokered private placement raising gross proceeds of \$500,000 by issuing 5,000,000 units (the "Unit") at a price of \$0.10 per Unit.
 Each Unit consists of one common share and one non-transferable common share purchase warrant (the "Warrant").
 Each Warrant is exercisable into one common share at a price of \$0.10 per share for a period of five years from the date of closing (the "Closing").
 The Warrants are subject to an accelerated expiry date which comes into effect when the trading price of the common shares of the Company closes at or above \$0.30 per share for twenty consecutive trading days in the period commencing four months after the Closing.
 In the event that the Company gives an expiry acceleration notice (the "Notice") to holder of the warrants, the expiry date of the Warrants will be 30 days from the date of the Notice.
-The gross proceeds from the sale of the Units will be used to fund the Company's exploration activities and for general working capital.
+A total of 3,200,000 Units were subscribed by directors and companies controlled by directors of the Company.